-Tomatoes are rolling off the counters, the squash are squashing your bread, corn is taking over the kitchen corners and zucchini is zucking it up (I could carry it only so far)… sounds like you, my friend, have a lot of extra produce.
+Tomatoes are rolling off the counters, the squash are squashing your bread, corn is taking over the kitchen corners and the zucchini is starting to unionize.
+Sounds like you, my friend, have a lot of extra produce.
 A veritable produce infestation.
 Which is great when it’s one or two items from the garden, but if you’re inundated this article is for you.

 Let me guess.
 You planted the single best garden in your neighborhood this spring with ALL the vegetables.
 ALL.
 THE.
 VEGATABLES (and technically the fruit…because, tomatoes).
 Now ALL those veggies are taking over our life; no matter how fast you attempt to use them up, the next day there’s more perfectly ripe for the picking and they’re going bad faster than a Chicago politician.